stweil/OSXvnc/README.md

 ### Building from Xcode

-Build the libjpeg-turbo library first by runnning `./build-libjpeg-turbo.sh`.
+Build the libjpeg-turbo library first by running `./build-libjpeg-turbo.sh`.
 Then open `OSXvnc.xcodeproj` in Xcode and build the "Vine Server Package".

 You will find the distributable at /tmp/VineServer.dmg